-17. The main objective of this IPPF is to help ensure that subprojects are designed and implemented in a way that fosters full respect for IP identity, dignity, human rights, livelihood systems, and cultural uniqueness as defined by the IPs themselves to enable them to (i) receive culturally appropriate social and economic benefits; (ii) do not suffer adverse impacts as a result of the project; and (iii) can participate actively in the project.
+17. The main objective of this IPPF is to help ensure that subprojects are designed and implemented in a way that fosters full respect for IP identity, dignity, human rights, livelihood systems, and cultural uniqueness as defined by the IPs themselves to enable them to (i) receive culturally appropriate social and economic benefits; (ii) not suffer from adverse impacts as a result of the project; and (iii) participate actively in the project.
 This IPPF safeguards the rights of IPs to participate and equitably receive culturally appropriate benefits from the project.
-An IP Plan will be prepared if a subproject triggers IP safeguards.
+Legal Framework